-As you can see, there is a bit of initial setup work, but the actual syncing is pretty effortless now.
+As you can see, there is some initial setup work, but the actual syncing is pretty effortless now.
 Before we attempt to sync with anybody, it's always a good idea to see what changes they have.
 We can check this with brig diff <remote>: